Doctor of Philosophy in Applied Science

-A student’s dissertation advisor must be a UA Little Rock Full Graduate Faculty that actively participates in the Applied Science graduate program.
+A student’s dissertation advisor must be a doctoral faculty member (approved by ASDAC) participating in the Applied Science graduate program.
 Those students who do not have a doctoral advisor by the end of the third semester may be dismissed.
 Changing doctoral advisors after this point is possible, and sometimes advisable, but it usually slows a student’s completion of degree requirements.
 Therefore, this decision should be approached carefully.

 Doctoral Advisory Committee

-The student’s doctoral advisory committee will be composed of a minimum of five members, including the student’s doctoral advisor who will serve as the committee chair.
-A minimum of four of the committee members, including the chair, must be UA Little Rock Full Graduate Faculty.
-A minimum of three of the committee members must be affiliated with the department that hosts the emphasis area the student is affiliated with.
-All committee members must be either full or affiliate UA Little Rock Graduate Faculty.
-The emphasis area Graduate Coordinator must approve the committee constituency.
-When a student proposes his/her dissertation committee to the Graduate Coordinator, they need to provide a brief written justification explaining how each committee member’s expertise can enhance the student’s dissertation research.
+The student’s doctoral advisory committee will be composed of five members, including the student’s doctoral advisor who will serve as the committee chair.
+Four of the five members including the chair must be Applied Science doctoral faculty members.
+The at-large member(s) may be any other person who has graduate faculty status at UALR.
+This also includes full-time research faculty with graduate faculty status.
+However, postdoctoral researchers can only serve as one of the external members of a dissertation committee.
+The ASDAC must approve the committee constituency.
+When a student proposes his/her dissertation committee to ASDAC, he/she also needs to provide a brief written justification explaining the role of each member in contribution to the student’s dissertation research.
+Students are encouraged to form their advisory committee with a majority of faculty members from his/her respective emphasis area.
 Dissertation committees cannot be changed after the proposal defense unless the student has a compelling or extraordinary reason (e.g., leaving or retirement of a committee member).

-The dissertation subject is selected by the student and the advisory committee by the end of the student’s seventh semester and at least two years prior to their oral defense of the research.
+The dissertation subject is selected by the student and the advisory committee at least two years prior to the oral defense of the research.
 It must be a scholarly contribution to a major field of applied science in the student’s emphasis area.
-The written dissertation format must follow the UA Little Rock Graduate School’s Dissertation and Thesis Guidelines found on the Graduate School website.
+The written dissertation format must follow the UALR Graduate School’s Dissertation and Thesis Guidelines found on the Graduate School website.

 At least two years prior to the dissertation defense, candidate must present a written proposal in either a National Institutes of Health (NIH) or National Science Foundation (NSF) grant proposal format for his/her dissertation work to the advisory committee.
 The written proposal should be given to the advisory committee at least two weeks in advance of meeting with the committee.